senrobo/senrobo.github.io/src/content/blog/29-10-2023-ShuanLuck.md

 We created a pivot point behind the centre of mass of the dribbler, so that the weight of the dribbler can act on the ball, providing enough grip.

 A spring is then added to dampen the force when the ball enters the dribbler, and it also erases major vibrations, for smoother dribbling.
+We have been experimenting with a random spring we found in the lab but it seems that it doesn't solve the vibration problem, so we have bought a few from taobao and hopefully they work.

 ## Manufacturing